gageracer/edithor/example/uiresult.md

 Michael Chen was sentenced to seven years.
 I calculated dates with shaking hands.
 He would have been released three months ago.
 Exactly when Sarah and I met.
 Exactly when she started posting on that forum.
 Exactly when someone started watching her from the street.
 She'd known he was coming for her.
 She'd been preparing.
 And I—I'd been completely oblivious.
 Falling in love while she was planning her escape.
 Or maybe... maybe that's why she'd let me in.
 My phone buzzed.
 Unknown number.

-**Segment 18:** (471 characters)
+**Segment 18:** (469 characters)

 My heart stopped.
 I answered.
 "Tom."
 Her voice.
 Sarah's voice.
 I couldn't breathe.
 "Sarah, where are you?
 Are you okay?"
 "Stop looking," she said quietly.
 "Please.
 I'm safe.
 He found me, but I'm handling it.
 You were real, all of it was real.
 But I can't let you be part of this."
 "Part of what?"
 I demanded.
 "Let me help you.
 We can go to the police—" "The police can't help me," she interrupted.
 "He's too smart.
-Too patient."
+Too patient.".
 "Then let me help," I said desperately.

-**Segment 19:** (454 characters)
+**Segment 19:** (451 characters)

 "I love you.
 We can figure this out together."
 There was silence.
 When she spoke again, her voice cracked.
 "I love you too.
 That's why you have to let me go.
 If he knows about you, he'll use you to get to me.
 I won't let that happen.
 Forget the coffee shop.
 Forget the bench.
 Forget me."
 "I can't," I whispered.
 "You have to," she said.
 And the line went dead.
 I tried calling back.
 The number was disconnected.
 I tried to trace the call.
 Got nowhere.

-**Segment 20:** (449 characters)
+**Segment 20:** (447 characters)

 Called Detective Reeves back, told him everything—Rebecca Chen, Michael Chen, the witness testimony, the stalking.
 He went quiet.
 "Stay out of this, Tom," he finally said.
 "Rebecca is being handled by people who know what they're doing."
 "What people?
 Where is she?"
 "I can't tell you that.
 But she's safe.
 And you need to let it go.
 For your safety and hers."
 He hung up before I could argue.
 I was shut out completely.
 Weeks passed.
 Then months.

 **Segment 21:** (438 characters)